EelcoHoogendoorn/pycomplex/README.md

 - (almost all) functionality is agnostic to the number of dimensions used
 - Complete separation of topology and geometry
 - Handling of simplicial and cubical complexes
-- Handling of different geometries (spherical, Euclidian, and perhaps others)
+- Handling of different geometries (spherical, Euclidian, and potentially others)
 - Hierarchical subdivision logic, for use in subdivision surfaces and multigrid solvers

 Possible novelties